 The Ontario Science Centre Bio Mechanics Exhibit offers an interactive experience that is perfect for kids and adults alike.
 The exhibit features hands-on learning focused on how bodies develop and function as a response to the forces of nature.
 We got to see the amazing mechanics behind evolution and adaptation through real specimens, lifelike models, and interactive experiences.

-The boys’ loved learning how the heart acts like a pump, overcoming gravity to push blood up the long-neck of giraffes.
+The boys’ loved learning how the heart acts as a pump, overcoming gravity to push blood up the long neck of giraffes.

 What else can you see at the Ontario Science Centre?